-d) In addition to the work schedules included in the Special Project Needs Agreements it is agreed that an optional averaging agreement schedule will be available for Ironworker contractors consisting of twenty (20) days of ten (10) hours per day followed by an eight (8) day furlough.
-Days one (1) through nineteen (19) will be paid on the basis of the first one and one half hours paid at time and one-half (1.5x) and the ninth (9th) and tenth (10th) hours of work paid at time and one-half (1.5x) with the six and one-half hours worked between them paid at straight time.
-The twentieth (20th) day of work will be paid on the basis of the first three (3) hours paid at time and one-half (1.5x) and the last three (3) hours paid at time and one-half (1.5x) with the four (4) hours in between paid at straight time rates.
-When the final day of the shift cycle is reduced due to the timing of flights, overtime at time and one-half (1.5x) shall apply to the last hour worked on that day
+- 13.09 (a) The Parties understand and agree that on the remote jobsites or where special conditions apply, scheduling of extended work weeks/days off may be beneficial to the completion of the work and in those circumstances the Parties may mutually agree to a work schedule to meet job conditions.
+If a work schedule that is not currently addressed in the collective agreement is requested by the owner, the Parties may implement the work schedule.
+Such a request will not be unreasonably denied. - (b) Special Project needs will be addressed by the Parties in concert with other stakeholders in accordance with the process established by the Alberta Building Trades Council and the Coordinating Committee of Registered Employers' Organizations.
+Special Project Needs will be applied in accordance with the attached "Special Project Needs Agreements ('SPNA')" Letter of Understanding.
+Project terms are to have minimal changes to collective agreement terms and should only be used to secure work and discussions with the project owner should be by a joint CLRA/BTU committee of respective organizations executives. - (c) In addition to the work schedules included in the Special Project Needs Agreements it is agreed that an additional optional schedule will be available for Ironworker contractors consisting of twenty days of ten hours per day followed by an eight-day furlough.
+Days one through nineteen will be paid on the basis of the first one- and one-half hours paid at time and one-half and the ninth and tenth hours of work paid at time and one-half with the six and one-half hours worked between them paid at straight time.
+The 20th day of work will be paid on the basis of the first three hours paid at time and one-half and the last three hours paid at time and one-half with the four hours in between paid at straight time rates.
+When the final day of the shift cycle is reduced due to the timing of flights, overtime at time and one-half shall apply to the last hour worked on that day.